dokku/dokku/docs/deployment/application-deployment.md

 ### Linking backing services to applications

-Once the service creation is complete, set the `POSTGRES_URL` environment variable by linking the service.
+Once the service creation is complete, set the `DATABASE_URL` environment variable by linking the service.

 ```shell
 # on the Dokku host